I couldn’t even count the amount of days out in London you could possibly have – that city is full of fun!

 There is, of course, a great choice of parks in London but one of the most underrated is Richmond Park.
 Located in southwest London, Richmond Park is not as central as Hyde Park – or as busy – but it is arguably more attractive.
 A Natural Nature Reserve, this is the largest urban parkland in Europe and over 600 red and fallow deer make it their home.
 On a pleasant day you could easily spend a day getting lost in its enchanting forest and you can even see St Paul’s if sat in the right spot.

 My favourite park from my days of living in London was Primrose Hill.
 I loved it up there.
 I’d come in from St Johns Wood end and walk through to Camden.
-From here you can get a great view across London, and the London Zoo – one of the best zoos in England – is just round the corner.
+It’s super chill here, and one of the best spots for a day out away from children.